cynic-net/dent/doc/DEVEL.md

 to a socket you can use to access the daemon; in some cases the `dockerd-proxy` command included in this package may help with this.

-The tests consist of two parts:
+The tests consist of several parts:
+1. Unit tests in `src/**/*.pt` files, run with `pytest`.
+2. Dry run tests that check `dent` functionality without actually running Docker by using the `dent --dry-run` option.
-1. The "non-build" tests that check `dent` functionality outside of building images (creating, starting and entering containers).
-These are run first and may be skipped by specifying `--skip-nonbuild` option.
+3. The "non-build" tests that check `dent` functionality outside of building images (i.e., just creating, starting and entering containers).
+   These may be skipped by specifying `--skip-nonbuild` option.
-2. The "build" tests that build images.
-Builds based on a default set of base images will be tested, but you can override this by specifying specific image names (e.g., `debian:9 centos:7`) as arguments after the options.
-The build tests may be skipped entirely with the `--skip-build` option.
+4. The "build" tests that build images.
+Builds based on a default set of base images will be tested, but you can override this by specifying one or more specific image names using the `-B` option, e.g., `.Test -B debian:9 -B centos:7`) The build tests may be skipped entirely with the `--skip-build` option.

 `Test` options related to images are:
 - `--no-force-rebuild`: Do not force a rebuild of layers that are already cached.
 This means the code to build those layers isn't tested, but speeds tests of other code (especially that which builds subsequent layers).
-- `--keep-images`: Do not remove the images created by the build tests.
+- `--keep-images`: Do not remove the images created by the build tests, allowing you to examine them after the tests have been completed.
 (The test containers are always removed.)

-When changing things related to the image build, use of the above two options and careful management of cached layers can greatly speed testing.
+When changing things related to the image build, use of the `--no-force-rebuild` and `--keep-images` options and careful management of cached layers can greatly speed testing.
 In particular, changes to the container can be iteratively tested and debugged by making them a separate layer at the end and then after testing moved into an earlier layer.
 When doing this, ensure you remove or invalidate the cached final layer (by changing the Dockerfile line or a file it references).

 ### Test System Bugs